 Mykenzie Busser, the Assistant Director of Curriculum at the OFJCC Leslie Family Early Childhood Education Center, has been a teacher for over 20 years.
 When she is not developing curricula or professional development for and with teachers, you can usually find Mykenzie at the baseball field with her husband cheering for their two children, both OFJCC preschool graduates.
 If she’s lucky, you can sometimes find her in the sun with a good book.

-Tzachi Flat is the Teen Program Manager at the OFJCC.
+Tzachi Flat is the former Teen Program Manager at the OFJCC.
 He has been involved with the JCC since he was two years old, and has worked for the Oshman Family JCC in Palo Alto’s Youth and Teen department for the last four years.
 He enjoys carpentry and building with OFJCC kids, gardening and environmental education, traveling, snowboarding, ice hockey, pickup football and basketball, biking, scuba diving, and loves to barbeque with friends.